8 Steps for Developing a Sales Strategy With Advice From Leaders

 This doesn’t happen overnight.
 That’s why it’s so important that your team puts in the time and effort to build one.
 A defined sales strategy with clear and achievable metrics is crucial for the success of your sales team and the entire organization.

-David Bentham, Director of Sales Development at Cognism explains more in the clip below 🎬
+David Bentham, VP of Global Sales Development at Cognism explains more in the clip below. 🎬

 Regardless of whether the strategy is through social selling or product-oriented selling.
 You need a defined approach to drive leads and build customer relationships.